 What’s the difference?
 Monocrystalline vs Polycrystalline solar panels

 When solar PV first boomed in Australia in 2009-2010, monocrystalline solar panels were thought to be superior to polycrystalline solar panels.
-There were a number of reasons for this thinking.
-Monocrystalline solar cells have historically had a higher peak efficiency, and were more readily available than polysilicon solar cells.
+There were several reasons for this thinking.
+Monocrystalline solar cells have historically had a higher peak efficiency and were more readily available than polysilicon solar cells.
 The blanket statement that monocrystalline panels are better than polycrystalline cells, however, is not accurate.
 Each panel and its manufacturer should be considered on a case-by-case basis.

 Some comparisons and examples